mahirox36/Negomi/README.md

 ### Version 0.10

 - Develop a Server Economy with virtual currency and rewards.
-- Create engaging Custom Mini-Games for community interaction.
+- Create engaging Custom mini games for community interaction.
 - Add a Server Settings Customizer for admins to manage features effortlessly.
 - Expand the Level System with additional rewards and customization options.